espenls/dropbox-sync/README.md

 3)create slideshow.sh and copyfile.sh in the home dir for pi on raspberry(scripts are located under resources)

-4) ad the following to crontab:
+4)add the following to crontab:

 crontab -e